nestybox/sysbox-ee/README.md

 In addition, the [Nestybox blog site](https://blog.nestybox.com) has articles on how to use system containers.

-## Integration with Container Managers
+## Integration with Container Managers & Orchestrators

 Though Sysbox is OCI-based (and thus compatible with OCI container managers), it's currently only tested with Docker / containerd.

-We don't yet support using other container managers to deploy system containers with Sysbox.

-We don't yet support using Kubernetes to deploy system containers with Sysbox.
+In particular, we don't yet support using Kubernetes to deploy system containers with Sysbox (though we [plan to](#roadmap)).

 ## Troubleshooting